brian-vendia/pwc-workshop/README-Milestone2.md

 ```

-Add a Hero through the Web Application (via Node1) and then verify through the GraphQL Explorer (via Node2) that the Hero is now included in the list.
+Add a Hero through the Web Application (via Node1) and then verify through the GraphQL Explorer (via Node2) that the Hero is included in the list.